libsabl/dotnet-expect/README.md

 #### Do static import `FluentAssertions.Expectations.Expectation`

-All overloads of the static `Expect` method are defined on the static class `FluentAssertions.Expectations.Expectation`.
+`Expect` is a static method defined on the static class `FluentAssertions.Expectations.Expectation`.
 If you import this class statically as shown in the examples [above](#migrating-from-fluentassertions-should-syntax), then your code can use the `Expect` function directly.
+For more information on this C# language feature, see **[`using static`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-directive#static-modifier)**.

 ### Replacements